 Just be careful not to give up too easily.
 There will be struggles, you will face doubt, but you must keep thinking and behaving like a scientist — all you are doing is TESTING.

-If you want help with this process, I run a membership community called the Laptop Lifestyle Academy that includes direct access to me in a private Slack channel, and a training program specifically about how to set up a Services Arbitrage business.
+If you want help with this process, I run a membership community called the Laptop Lifestyle Academy that includes direct access to me in a private Slack channel, and a course specifically about how to set up a Services Arbitrage business.
 You can find out more about my Academy here.

 At some point, you will find a service that works.
 Your test jobs are going well, you’re making a profit, now all you need to do is scale up.